aanon4/BlueBasic/README.md

 BlueBasic
 =========

+NOTE: I no longer have access to either hardware or tools to update the builds.

 BASIC interpreter for CC2540 and CC2541 Bluetooth LE chips.

 This project contains a BASIC interpreter which can be flashed onto a CC2540 or CC2541 Bluetooth module.
 Once installed, simple use the Bluetooth Console tool to connect and start coding on the device using good old BASIC.